 Structure of Rwanda’s education system:

-- Pre-primary Education is organised in nursery schools and for a period of three years for children between the age of 4 and 6.
+Pre-primary education is organized in nursery schools and for three years for children between the age of 4 and 6.

 - Smart classrooms

 - Teacher training in ICT at all levels

 Higher education and research

 - Foreign universities are encouraged to open campuses in Rwanda with emphasis on STEM (Science, Technology, Engineering, and Math).

 - There are opportunities in constructing and managing student hostels in private and Gov¬ernment universities.

 - Supplement Government effort in scholarship provision of student loan schemes.

 Incentives to support the Education sector